ni/monodrive-documentation/docs/LV_client/utilities/mono_radar_sample.md

 Format the Radar sample into the final format for user display.
 Include the number of target detected.

-For technical support contact us at **support@monodrive.io**
+For technical support contact us at <b>monodrive.support@ni.com</b>

 ### Inputs

-- **Raw data:**  Radar binary sample data

 - **error in (Error Cluster):** Accepts error information wired from previously called VIs.
 This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.

 ### Outputs

-- **Radar Sample:**  Radar sample contains information for the targets detected by radar and ground truth information as well.

-- **Number of targets:**  Number of targets detected by the radar sensor.
+- **error out (Error Cluster):** Accepts error information wired from previously called VIs.
+This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.

+<p>&nbsp;</p>
+e radar sensor.

 - **target_list:**  Objects detected by radar.
 An array of clusters with the